sonulodha/Ansible/lab-info.md

 Before you begin.

      1. Log in as the ubuntu user on your cloud-node and run lab-start-ansible.
-This setup script ensures that the control node and  managed host, workstation ( control-node ) node1/2/3/4(managed hosts ), is reachable on the network.
+This setup script ensures that the control node and  managed host,workstation ( control-node ) node1/2/3/4(managed hosts ), is reachable on the network.

      2. Log in as the kiosk  user on workstation